IP-CAM/Google-Sitemap-for-Opencart-v.4.x/README.md

 ## Support & Feedback

-For support or any inquiries regarding the extensions, feel free to open an issue on this repository or reach out via email at `support@playfulsparkle.com`.
+For support or any inquiries regarding the extension, feel free to open an issue on this repository or reach out via email at [support@playfulsparkle.com](mailto:support@playfulsparkle.com).

 ---